mganjoo/alisha-and-milind-wedding/website/src/events/sangeet.md

 ---
 shortName: "sangeet"
-title: "Sangeet"
+title: "Welcome Dinner"
-date: "2020-10-30T19:00:00"
+date: "2022-01-21T19:00:00"
-endDate: "2020-10-31T00:00:00"
+endDate: "2022-01-22T00:00:00"
-location: San Mateo Marriott, Inspire Ballroom
+location: JW Marriott Las Vegas, Valencia Ballroom
 attire: Indian festive or Western semi-formal
 plainText: >
-  The sangeet is all about music, dance, performances by friends and family, food, and drinks to kick off the wedding celebrations
+  We will kick off the wedding celebration weekend with a night full of music, food, and drinks.
 ---

-The _sangeet_ is all about music, dance, performances by friends and family, food, and drinks to kick off the wedding celebrations.
-We’ll all be tearing up the dance floor with our DJ to close out the night.
+We will kick off the wedding celebration weekend with a night full of music, food, and drinks.